-PEX vs PVC Piping: Making The Right Choice For Your Project
+PEX vs PVC Piping: Make The Right Choice For Your Project

 Are you looking for plastic piping for your next project and don’t know where to start?

 In general, plastic piping is more affordable, durable and flexible to install: making it a popular choice for many buildings.

 There are different types of plastic piping, and you’ll need to understand the pros and cons of each so you can make the best decision about which plastic piping to use.
 Let’s take a look at PEX vs. PVC to see which option poses less risk to builders and buyers.

 Polyvinyl Chloride, or PVC, is the most popular plastic piping for plumbing and construction projects, as it meets most building codes for piping applications (with the exception of hot water).